Allergies vs Cold: How to Tell the Difference (Fast)

 Breathe Easy

 Now you’ve got the tools to tell what’s behind your sniffles: colds bring contagion, aches, and sometimes a low fever; allergies bring itch, watery eyes, and symptoms that flare with exposure.
-Use the chart and quick flow to zero in, then choose the right plan so you can feel relief sooner.
+Use the chart and flow to narrow it down, then choose the right plan so you can feel relief sooner.